Master-Frank/XmindMcp/README.md

 MIT License – see `LICENSE` for details.

 ## 🙏 Acknowledgments

-- XMind team for the tool
+- XMind team for the excellent mind mapping tool
-- Trae IDE for the environment
+- Trae IDE for the powerful development environment
-- All contributors who improved this project
+- All contributors who helped improve this project